 Primary responsibility: ACM BuildSys Conference Liaison

-Please contact us if you are interested to join the Executive Committee.
+Please contact us if you are interested in joining the Executive Committee.